SWE-UniStuttgart/Qlunc/readme.md

 ## How to use Qlunc:

+### Prerequisites
+1) Install anaconda and create a new environment.
+In the Anaconda prompt type:
+``conda create QluncEnv``
+``conda activate QluncEnv``
+2)Install pip & git
+``conda install pip``
+``conda install git``
+3)Download, fork or clone the repository
+4)Go to the directory of the repository and install the requirements in the new environment: pip install -r requirements.txt
+5) Environment is ready to rumble

 First step is to download/[clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the `Qlunc` repository and extract the content in the selected folder (in Downloads directory user will find a zip folder called `Qlunc-Qlunc-V0.91.zip`).
 Please downolad the latest (V0.91) release.